Component parts and Assembly

 Hi there Lofty,

 Just dropping you a line to say well done on the website, whenever we get anyone asking us how to remove there Mercedes A Class ECU/MAF we always direct them to your website.
-Every customer that reads it has commented how good your descriptions are and we are giving a lot of customers there 15% discount for mentioning your site.

 There should be more sites like yours and you well deserve to do very well with it.

-Roger & everyone at www.ecutesting.com
+Kind regards Roger & everyone at www.ecutesting.com

-So there you have it, not only do they keep to their word and do a good job , they also appreciate your business and show it.
+So there you have it, not only do they keep to their word and do a good job, they also appreciate your business and show it.

+Hi Lofty, Just want to say thanks for all the info on your site.
+I had trouble with my MAFS so sent it off to ECU Testing.
 Phoned them on Mon and sent MAFS on Mon afternoon, it was returned by Wed morning and only cost £265 which is better than £1400 that two garages wanted.
+Also got 15% discount for mentioning your site.
+So thank you again.
+Gary.

-Owners please be aware, if your car goes defective with a MAFS problem and is taken to a Mercedes garage for repairs MB will fit a new unit without question they will not want you having it repaired even though the warrantee period is greater than their new unit, so be on your guard you are the customer, it's your car tell them what your want done and stick to your guns or pay Six (6) times more for the new unit, fitted, the latest cost of New Mercedes -Benz ECU/MAFS sensor, fitted was £1400
+Owners please be aware, if your car goes defective with a MAFS problem and is taken to a Mercedes garage for repair, MB will fit a new ECU/MAFS unit without question they will not want you having it repaired even though the warrantee period allowed by ECU Testing is greater than that on their new unit, so be on your guard, you are the customer, it is your car tell, them what your want done and stick to your guns or pay Six (6) times more for the new unit, fitted.

-There is no doubt that this monolith of MAFS/ECU combined is a complex unit, if you intend having it repaired then it is best left alone , this does not prevent you inspecting the reeds as this can be done by carefully the sleeve from the induction tube of the unit, see below
+There is no doubt that this monolith of MAFS/ECU combined is a complex unit, if you intend having it repaired then it is best left alone , this does not prevent you inspecting the reeds as this can be done by carefully removing the plastic sleeve from the induction tube of the unit, see below

-Show me more. (place your curser over the diagram to enlarge
+Show me more. (place your curser over the diagram to enlarge.

 Use BACK to return to this page.